aazaff/quantitativeFossils.R/README.md

 ##### subsampleEvenness( )
 ````
-# An optimized version of John Alroy's Shareholder Quorum Subsampling function written by Steven M. Holland.
+# A function that subsamples richness based on evenness.
+Written by Steven M. Holland.
-# Sharehold Quorum Subsampling subsamples based on evenness, rather than by a fixed number of individuals.

 # Parameter Abundance is a vector of abundances.
 # Parameter Quota is a value between 0 and 1, the default is set to 0.9.
 # Parameter Trials determines how many iterations of the bootstrap are performed, default = 100